Skip to content

 • DocKit installed on your machine.
 See the installation guide.

-• A configured connection to your Elasticsearch, OpenSearch, or DynamoDB instance.
+• A configured connection to your MongoDB, Elasticsearch, OpenSearch, or DynamoDB instance.
 See the connect to server guide.

 • Sufficient disk space for the export files (estimate: roughly the same as the compressed index/table size).